Digital Global Systems Awarded The Frost & Sullivan 2024 Global New Product Innovation Award For Revolutionizing 4G/5G Network Optimization And Enabli...

+(MENAFN- Frost & Sullivan) Digital Global Systems Awarded the Frost & Sullivan 2024 Global New Product Innovation Award for Revolutionizing 4G/5G Network Optimization and Enabling Dynamic Spectrum Sharing with DGS CLEARSITETM

-Digital Global Systems (DGS) CLEARSITETM provides enterprises, network infrastructure suppliers, communications service providers (CSPs), tower companies, and spectrum access system (SAS) suppliers with real-time insights to optimize their spectrum resources.
+Digital Global Systems (DGS) CLEARSITETM provides enterprises, network infrastructure suppliers, communications service providers (CPSs), tower companies, and spectrum access system (SAS) suppliers with real-time insights to optimize their spectrum resources.

 Each year, Frost & Sullivan presents this award to the company that has developed an innovative element in a product by leveraging leading-edge technologies.
 The award recognizes the value-added features/benefits of the product and the increased return on investment (ROI) it gives customers, which, in turn, raises customer acquisition and overall market penetration potential.